Forms and Processes

 - academic program.

-Check out: Is Online Learning Right for Me? and talk to your academic advisor regarding online learning.
+Check out: What's it like to learn online? and talk to your academic advisor regarding online learning.

 I took classes there 20 years ago.
 Are my credits still good?

 Yes, once you receive credit for a class, that credit will continue to exist.
 Specific departments and programs do have time constraints.
 Check with your academic department.

 I have been told I need to be a full-time student taking at least 12 credits.
 Is this true?